onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Just make a few more lectures to get your other latest thoughts about the whole thing - speak it out

-Opt-in taxation - Taxation as a service - be glad you get to contribute and give till it hurts

 If you don’t serve anything you are small and all alone.
 By serving something greater than ourselves we

 If you don’t serve transparency, openness and truth you won’t have them